Best Times to Visit Pago Pago, American Samoa

 Taxi

-Taxis are readily available in Pago Pago, often found waiting near the airport and hotels.
-They are metered, but it's always a good idea to agree on a fare beforehand, especially for longer distances.
+Taxis are readily available in Pago Pago, but less so in other areas.
+They are metered, but it's wise to agree on a fare beforehand, especially for longer distances.

 Bus

 Public buses are a cost-effective way to travel within Pago Pago and to some nearby villages.
-The system is relatively infrequent, so check schedules in advance.
+They are infrequent and schedules can be unreliable.

 Ferry